 With the Bubble Project, a live camera feed projects onto a wall the event which is unfolding within an 8′ x 10′ enclosure.

-The event involves the generating of pink bubbles, foaming from a plastic bottle which sits below two translucent vellum screens, suspended and set at a 45-degree angle from each other.
+The event involves the generating of pink bubbles, foaming from a plastic bottle that sits below two translucent vellum screens, suspended and set at a 45-degree angle from each other.

 Located just before the vellum screens, sits a plastic container filled with water, empty inflated plastic bags, and coloured pebbles.
 Also, some plastic tubing runs from somewhere outside the container and coiling itself in the water before making its way to the mouth of the plastic bottle which is foaming with pink bubbles.